-Since the last general elections in June 2011, the school system has been entirely reshaped.
-When the AK Party came to power in 2002, fewer than 65,000 students attended religious schools (imam hatip); the number has now soared to close to a million, the president proudly announced in October.
+Since the general elections in June 2011, the school system has been entirely reshaped.
+When the AK Party came to power in 2002, fewer than 65,000 students attended religious schools (imam hatip); the number has now soared to close to a million.
+The president proudly announced it in October.
 In the past year, many parents have complained that their children were forced to enroll in imam hatip because fewer places were available in secular public schools.

 Erdoğan’s “New Turkey,” in fact, borrows heavily from the social engineering and repressive policies of the past decades, adding a religious twist.
-Erdoğan may have sidelined the army and the Kemalist establishment, but he has adopted their intolerant approach, expecting obedience from citizens, using conspiracy theories and a conservative brand of nationalism to manipulate public opinion.
+Erdoğan may have sidelined the army and the Kemalist establishment.
+Still, he has adopted their intolerant approach, expecting obedience from citizens, using conspiracy theories and a conservative brand of nationalism to manipulate public opinion.

 Few of his secular opponents, who view him as the anti-Atatürk, would acknowledge that the cult of Turkey’s founding father, who was himself an authoritarian leader, has promoted the notion of the single, powerful trailblazer and contributed to Erdoğan’s rise.

-Corruption and cronyism have also been perennial issues in Turkey, but the expansion of Turkey’s economy and the AK Party’s long tenure in power have dramatically increased those problems.
+Corruption and cronyism have also been perennial issues in Turkey, but the expansion of Turkey’s economy and the AK Party’s long tenure in power has dramatically increased those problems.

 Ahead of the upcoming elections, Erdoğan is further tightening the screws on his critics.
 Purging the “parallel state” has become a priority, listed in national security documents.
 On 14 December, at least 24 people linked to the Hizmet movement, including journalists and editors of Zaman newspaper and Samanyolu television, were detained.
 AK Party cronies now control an important share of the media, and critical journalists in other outlets are being weeded out.

-More checks and balances are being dismantled, and, in the absence of a credible opposition in parliament, Erdoğan’s relentless march to one-man rule appears to be gaining momentum.
+More checks and balances are being dismantled, and, in the absence of a credible opposition in parliament, Erdoğan’s relentless march to one-person rule appears to be gaining momentum.

-The economy, which accounts for much of his past success, could, however, prove the president’s Achilles’ heel.
+However, the economy, which accounts for much of his past success, could prove the president’s Achilles’ heel.
 In recent months, companies with ties to Gülen have been targeted.
 Bank Asya, for instance, was severely weakened after state institutions withdrew their money.

 Will Erdoğan’s dream of a presidential system prove a step too far for Turkey?
 Many Turks are horrified at the thought of handing more power to the increasingly volatile and autocratic Erdoğan.
 Yet observers are forced to acknowledge that, while the shrewd politician has hurt and divided society by playing on deep-seated fears and fuelling polarization, he has so far always achieved his goals.